-Families USA appreciates the opportunity to provide comments on Utah's application for a new Per Capita Cap Section 1115 Demonstration Waiver.
+Families USA appreciates the opportunity to provide comments on Utah's application for Section 1115 Demonstration Waiver, the Per Capita Cap (PCC) Waiver.

 Families USA is a national health care advocacy organization that supports policies and programs at the state and federal levels to expand access to high quality, affordable health care, with a particular focus on policies that affect lower-income individuals.